nqminhuit/bank-voucher-int/README.md

 ![flow diagram svg](flow-diagram.svg "flow diagram")

 ## Flow request for new voucher code (starts from 0-9):
-(0): client requests to get new voucher code
+(0): client requests to get new voucher code (along with callbackUrl)

+(1.1): Gateway stores callbackUrl of this client request to Redis

-(1.1): Gateway pushes a message to kafka server
+(1.2): Gateway pushes a message to kafka server

-(1.2): response to client that message is being processed within 30s
+(1.3): Gateway responses to client that message is being processed within 30s

 (2): voucher integration service receives message request